-We genuinely believe that every child has the ability to achieve their potential, regardless of background and that no child will be left behind.
-As a school we will provide opportunities to break through barriers by adhering to our core values which demonstrate our high aspirations for all our children.
+We believe that every child has the ability to achieve their potential regardless of background.
+We will provide opportunities to overcome the challenges of social economic disadvantage and ensure high aspirations for all pupils.

 Key strategies include:

-· An unshakeable belief and shared vision by all staff of achievement for all
+- A shared vision by all staff of achievement for all.

-· Targeted provision made for PPG pupils that is based on a sound analysis of individual needs
+- Targeted provision that is based on a sound analysis of individual needs.

-· Rigorous monitoring of data and effective use of feedback, planning, support and interventions to close the attainment and achievement gap in all subjects.
+- Rigorous evaluating of data and effective use of feedback, planning, support and interventions to close the attainment gap in all subjects.

 The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.